agiresearch/AIOS/README.md

 </p>

 Detailed instructions of how to use the AIOS terminal can be found at [here](https://github.com/agiresearch/AIOS-LSFS)

+[!WARNING]
+> The rollback feature of the AIOS terminal requires the connection to the redis server.
+Make sure you have the redis server running if you would like to use the rollback feature.

 ### Supported Agent Frameworks
 - [OpenAGI](https://github.com/agiresearch/openagi)